NoroffFEU/development-platforms/firebase-case-study.md

 - **Vendor-Lockin** : Using a lot of tools from Firebase will mean also that you need to change a lot of code when changing providers or platforms.
 So you will end up taking a lot of time to change your code or keep using it forever.
 - **Price** : Since Firebase has a lot of tools or features to offer, it comes with a price also.
 Although, they provide a free tier for small projects but only for good testing purposes.

+## Comparison

+Firebase is always compared to Supabase as the open-source alternative.
+Although they have a lot in common or have the same features, Supabase is still far from being an alternative to Firebase.
+Firebase has a lot more to offer than Firebase.
+If all these features will be available also in Supabase, then "I think" it can be considered as an alternative.
+But here are some parts or features of Firebase that can be compared to Supabase.

+- **Price**[^10][^11] : Firebase has only two choices free plan and a pay-as-you-go plan.
+Supabase has four choices, depending on how big your project will be.
+Both of them offer a free tier for small projects but Supabase has a limit only for two projects while Firebase has unlimited.
+- **Database**[^12][^13]: Firebase is built from NoSQL while Supabase is built from PostgreSQL.
+NoSQL is advantageous for real-time data synchronization while PostgreSQL is advantageous in migrating your database.
+- **Products**[^14][^15]: Firebase has 18 products while Supabase has only 6.

 [^1]: https://blog.back4app.com/firebase/
 [^2]: https://www.c-sharpcorner.com/article/introduction-to-google-firebase/
 [^3]: https://cloud.google.com/firestore/docs/release-notes#October_03_2017